Bob Barron - Meet the Artist

 Bob Barron was born in Birtley, County Durham.
 Following studies at Sunderland College of Art, the majority of his working life as a full-time artist has been spent in his native North-East, apart from periods in Australia, Cornwall and London.

 He has recently relocated and now works from his studio in Southampton.

-I work with mixed media and oil on canvas.
+Barron works with mixed media as well as the traditional oil on canvas.